matheustsdev/podcast_valley/README.md

 # Podcast Valley

-This is a application of a podcast site, with custom audio player and list of all episodes.
+This is a application of a podcast site, with custom audio player and list of all episodes to listen any episode directly for the site.

+This application is made with functional components and two pages: Home, which has the episode list and the audio player, and the Description page, with the description of the episode, option to start audio and other information.

 ## Screenshots